Envío gratuito en pedidos superiores a 100 dólares.

 • Better breathability keeps skin dry and reduces diaper rash

-• Fewer chemicals and synthetic materials in contact with skin
+• Fewer chemicals and synthetic materials in contact with the skin

 • Ability to wash nappies with gentle, baby-safe detergents